PayEx/PayEx.Checkout.Documentation/docs/implementation.md

 #Implementation
 There are two areas that your shop must have integration to PayEx Checkout, frontend and backend.
+PayEx Checkout is a two-step payment flow.
+First you authorize the payment with the frontend and then you will be able to capture, cancel or credit the payment from your backend.

 In order to start implementing, you need to obtain a set of credentials.
 If you allready have the frontend and backend keys, you are good to go - otherwise go to the [credentials](credentials) section to get information of how to get hold of your set of keys.